websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/the-structure-of-osgi-bundles-containing-npm-packages.md

                         - ...
                     - ...

-The packages inside `node_modules` are the same format as the npm tool and can be copied (after a little processing for things like converting to AMD, for example) from a standard `node_modules` folder.
+The packages inside `node_modules` are the same format as the npm tool and can be copied (after processing for things like converting to AMD, for example) from a standard `node_modules` folder.
 The `node_modules` folder can hold any number of npm packages (even different versions of the same package), or no npm packages at all.

 Now that you know the structure for OSGi bundles containing npm packages, you can learn how the liferay-npm-bundler handles inline JavaScript packages.

 ## Inline JavaScript packages

-The resulting OSGi bundle that the liferay-npm-bundler creates lets you deploy one inline JavaScript package (named `my-bundle-package` in the example) with several npm packages that are placed inside the `node_modules` folder, one package per folder.
+The resulting OSGi bundle that the liferay-npm-bundler creates is configured to deploy one inline JavaScript package (named `my-bundle-package` in the example) with several npm packages that are placed inside the `node_modules` folder, one package per folder.

 The inline package is nested in the OSGi standard `META-INF/resources` folder and is defined by a standard npm `package.json` file.